xNaCly/libxutil/README.md

     - check if two strings are equal
     - check if a string starts with another string
     - check if a string is empty
-- check if a file exists
+- check if a path exists
+- check if a path is a dir